ashwini-kr-sharma/chipatac2020/01_ReadQC.md

 # Create a folder for your analysis
 mkdir -p myanalysis/FastQC

+# Check out all the available parameters in FastQC
+# Do note, when in doubt, its often good practice to use default settings
+# Most options are optional and set to default, focus on the essential parameters that has to be changed

+fastqc --help

 # FastQC analysis for two fastq files
 # Pseudocode:
 # fastqc --outdir <name of output directory> <space separated list of fastq files>

+# Actual analysis:
 fastqc --outdir myanalysis/FastQC \
 /vol/volume/HCT116/ChIPseq/H3K4me3/H3K4me3_Control_ENCFF001HME.fastq.gz \
 vol/volume/HCT116/ChIPseq/H3K4me3/H3K4me3_Rep1_ENCFF001FIS.fastq.gz